-Visual Arts includes a broad range of fine art including multi-media performance art.
-The most effective portfolios demonstrate a distinct personal vision, and convey the artists’ ability to develop and materialize ideas and take creative risks.
-Personal statements give the viewer a deeper understanding of the artists’ practice (if your work includes fashion, set, product, graphic design, or architecture please see the Design discipline).
+Visual Arts includes a broad range of fine art including multi-media and performance art.
+The strongest portfolios convey the artist’s ability to develop and materialize ideas while demonstrating a distinct vision (if your work includes fashion, product, graphic design, or architecture please see the Design discipline).

 Take master classes with accomplished artists such as Daniel Arsham, Olafur Eliasson, Roselee Goldberg, Diana Al Hadid, Jeff Koons, James Rosenquist, Ursula von Rydingsvard, Julian Schnabel, Mickalene Thomas and Carrie Mae Weems